jamesjmtaylor/blog/site/content/post/death-and-taxes.md

 ---
 ![Tax forms](/img/blog/taxes.jpg)

 It's tax season again, and in the words of Benjamin Franklin "in this world nothing can be said to be certain, except death and taxes."
-That's why I figured this month I'd cover some tax gotchas that have snared me in previous years.
+That's why I figured this month I'd cover some tax "gotchas" that have snared me in previous years.
 I'll specifically be addressing Roth Individual Retirement Account (IRA) contribution limits as well as Employee Stock Purchase Program (ESPP) and Restricted Stock Unit (RSU) sale tax implications.

 Before I get too deep in the weeds I want to qualify that I am strictly a tax preparation amateur, parroting back what I learned during several tax seminars that my company was kind enough to sponsor.
 To quote Morgan Stanley's own legal disclaimer, I cannot "provide tax, legal or accounting advice.
 This material has been prepared for informational purposes only, and is not intended to provide, and should not be relied on for, tax, legal or accounting advice.
 You should consult your own tax, legal and accounting advisors before engaging in any transaction."